Advancing Intelligent Sequence Modeling: Evolution, Trade-offs, and Applications of State-Space Architectures from S4 to Mamba: Other Variants of S4

 However, tuning EMA decay parameters can be challenging, and the gating mechanism introduces additional hyperparameters requiring careful calibration.
 Despite these challenges, Mega presents a strong alternative to attention-based models for long-sequence modeling.

-\subsubsection{Receptance Weighted Key Value (RWKV)-S4:}
+\subsubsection{Receptance Weighted Key Value (RWKV)-S4}

-Receptance Weighted Key Value (RWKV) blends the efficiency of RNNs with the parallelizability of Transformers, offering a scalable and memory-efficient approach to long-sequence modeling \cite{peng2023rwkv}.
-The model employs a RWKV mechanism, updating its hidden state through:

-This recurrence-based architecture allows RWKV to process sequences with constant memory usage, making it highly efficient for both training and inference \cite{peng2023rwkv}.
+Receptance Weighted Key Value (RWKV) blends the efficiency of RNNs with the parallelizability of Transformers, offering a scalable and memory-efficient approach to long-sequence modeling \citep{peng2023rwkv}.
+The model employs a RWKV mechanism, updating its hidden state through: This recurrence-based architecture allows RWKV to process sequences with constant memory usage, making it highly efficient for both training and inference \citep{peng2023rwkv}.

 Unlike standard RNNs, RWKV does not suffer from the vanishing gradient problem and can be parallelized at training time, similar to Transformers.
 It achieves performance levels comparable to large Transformer models while significantly reducing computational costs.
-Empirical studies demonstrate RWKV's effectiveness in language modeling tasks, where it outperforms traditional RNNs and performs competitively on datasets such as The Pile and WikiText-103 \cite{peng2023rwkv}.
+Empirical studies demonstrate RWKV's effectiveness in language modeling tasks, where it outperforms traditional RNNs and performs competitively on datasets such as The Pile and WikiText-103 \citep{peng2023rwkv}.

 However, RWKV compresses long-range dependencies into a single fixed hidden state, which can lead to information loss compared to full self-attention models.
 Nevertheless, its efficiency and scalability make it a compelling alternative for handling long sequences.